jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

       >
     </a>
     <figcaption>
       Braves Field (1915–1952), home of NL's Boston Braves, configured for a NFL Boston Braves football game in 1932.
-[National Baseball Hall of Fame collection; image hosted by SABR].
+[National Baseball Hall of Fame collection; image hosted by   <a href="https://sabr.org/journal/article/braves-field-an-imperfect-history-of-the-perfect-ballpark/" target="_blank"
+     rel="noopener noreferrer">SABR</a>].
     </figcaption>
   </figure>